antoinemansour7/VehiQ/README.md

 <br>**Rationale:**<br>
 ASP.NET offers developers a seamless integration with other Microsoft technologies, like Visual Studio, SQL Server, and Azure.
 ASP.NET is known for providing a rich set of features and libraries for building web applications and also includes support for model-view-controller architecture.
 Caching, web APIs, authentication, and authorization are examples of more technologies that ASP.NET offers.
 <br>**Strengths:**<br>
+ASP.NET is known for it's high performance nature.
+It uses compiled code which is faster then interpreted code used in many other web applications frameworks because of features like caching, JIT compilation, and native optimzation.
 <br>**Weakness:**<br>
 The main weaknesses of using ASP.NET come from its environment.
 While being great for Microsoft technologies, using ASP.NET with a non-Windows environment can be relatively challenging.
 Furthermore, ASP.NET could present a difficulty in the learning curve for those who are not familiar with .Net languages such as C#, F#, and VB.NET.